Android Wear 2.0 isn't coming until next year.

 - Best Android Wear watch faces to download nowChange up your smartwatch with one of these fun watch faces

-- The best Wear OS smartwatches: Android watches from Fossil, LG and moreOur faves from an ever growing group of Google-powered watches
+- The best Wear OS smartwatches: Android watches from Fossil, Huawei and moreOur faves from an ever growing group of Google-powered watches

 - Top Android Wear appsSupercharge your wrist with this selection of must-have apps